Tuesday, December 09, 2025

 Oldest of the Seven Wonders of the Ancient World

 The Pyramids of Giza were built between approximately 2600 and 2500 BC.
-I have since visited sites that are older.
-Construction of Stonehenge started around 3100 BC.
-The passage tombs at Newgrange and Knowth (in Ireland) were built around 3200 BC.
-Carrowmore's megalithic monuments are even older.
-The Great Wall of China is way younger, no more than 500.
+Mysteries still surround their construction.
+Since 1996, I have since visited sites that actually older than the pyramids.
+In 204, I visited Stonehenge.
+Its construction began around 3100 BC.
+The year before Lara and I visited passage tombs Newgrange and Knowth in Ireland.
+They date to 3200 BC.
+Carrowmore's megalithic monuments, also in Ireland, are even older.
+The Great Wall of China is way younger, no more than 500 years old.
+I have visited the Great Wall twice, at two different locations.

 A donkey to spoil the view